Alternative Names: None

 Lat & Long: 50 34.65N -02 28.50W Postcode DT4 9XE Google wreck position

 Tides: Tide tables The best time to dive the Royal Adelaide is slack water which is 2 hours after HW Portland.
-The tide is parallel to the shore here.
+The tide runs parallel to the shore here.

 Underwater directions: The Adelaide lies about 90 metres from the shore, at the edge of the pebbles If the seabed starts to undulate you've gone too far so head back to the shore.